Dear Friends of Wireless Messaging,

 There is no charge for subscription and there are no membership restrictions.
 Readers are a very select group of wireless industry professionals, and include the senior managers of many of the world's major Paging and Wireless Messaging companies.
 There is an even mix of operations managers, marketing people, and engineers — so I try to include items of interest to all three groups.
 It's all about staying up-to-date with business trends and technology.
 I regularly get readers' comments, so this newsletter has become a community forum for the Paging, and Wireless Messaging communities.
 You are welcome to contribute your ideas and opinions.
 Unless otherwise requested, all correspondence addressed to me is subject to publication in the newsletter and on my web site.
 I am very careful to protect the anonymity of those who request it.

 Editorial Opinion pieces present only the opinions of the author.
-They do not necessarily reflect the views of any of advertisers or supporters.
+They do not necessarily reflect the views of the Critical Messaging Association, or its sponsors.

-Please help support the Wireless Messaging News by clicking on the PayPal Donate button above.
+Please help support the CMA Wireless Messaging News by clicking on the PayPal Donate button above.

 CLICK THE LOGO ABOVE FOR A FREE SUBSCRIPTION